Surfnerd Logo

 โšก๏ธkJ

-Inlet Beach Pier surf guide
+Inlet Beach Pier Surf Forecast Guide

 Inlet Beach Pier is a surf spot that has recently become accessible to surfers after years of being off-limits due to the area being owned by a corporation.
 The State of Florida purchased this land, turning it into Camp Helen State Park.
 While driving into the park isn't an option, you can still access the pier from the community located west of it.
 The spot is not easy to find and parking can be tricky, but it's worth the effort for those looking for a mellow surf experience.